AFWERX SBIR 2025: Complete Guide to Air Force Open Topic and Specific Topic Funding

 AFWERX SBIR follows the traditional three-phase structure established by Congress, but with streamlined processes and accelerated timelines:

-Phase II: Prototype development and demonstration (up to 21 months, $1.25M-$1.8M depending on track) - Open Topic requires signed MoU from AF customer
+Phase II: Prototype development and demonstration (up to 21 months, $1.25M-$1.8M depending on track) - Open Topic requires signed MoU from AF customer, Specific Topic does not require a MoU

 Phase III: Sole-source contracts with AF customer (non-competitive, unlimited funding potential)